August 3, 2017

 Have a Medical Game Plan

 One of the other big questions when an unexpected illness arrives: who will take them to their doctor?
 Many pediatricians have drop-in or walk-in hours early in the morning.
 If you start to see symptoms of a cold heading your family’s way the night before, set the alarm clock early so you can make those early hours without disrupting the rest of the day.
 No walk-in hours available?
-Most urgent care centers, like MedExpress, offer extended hours with no appointments necessary.
+Most urgent care centers, like MedExpress, offer extended hours and the option to schedule an appointment or just walk in.

 “We have used our neighborhood MedExpress a lot, primarily due to my son’s chronic ear infections,” Basil recalls.
 “We’ve often noticed symptoms over the weekend, in the evenings, or even on holidays − you know, don’t all kids get sick at the most convenient times?
 My son even knows right where the MedExpress sticker drawer is!”